TG-Techie/TG-Watch-Software/README.md

 # Contributing
 ### Behavior
-[Insert code of conduct link here]
+[Insert code of conduct link here once decided]

 However, In Short:
 - be nice